minibits-cash/minibits_wallet/README.md

 Receive ecash
 - [x] Scan QR code of a ecash token
-- [x] Paste ecash token from clipboard
+- [x] Paste ecash token from the clipboard
-- [x] Receive tokens with ecash from multiple mints (untested)
 - [x] Notification on received payment (app needs to be in foreground)
 - [x] Receive ecash while being offline, redeem later (MVP version)